OswaldHurlem/OHUnityVector/README.md

 ## Description
-This is a library that includes several types of non-float vector types, many operations for vector types, and a python script to generate more.
+This is a library that includes several types of non-float vector types, many operations for vector types, and a python script to generate either more or less of them.
 The vector types, and most functions, are implemented in both C++ and C#, with identical memory layouts.
 Unity's VectorN types are also implemented in C++.
 This makes writing and utilizing native code easier and more fun, as I can personally attest.
 Crucially, neither language's implementation is a wrapper around the other, which would prevent inlining and create slow code.

 ## Features
 * Vectors that use byte, int, and double as components.
 * It's generated code, but very easy to read for the most part.
 * Implements most built-in Unity functions with an (IMO) better naming scheme, plus many more.
-* No implicit casts (except for with Unity's VectorN types, which can't be helped).
+* The added vector types do not implicitly cast
 * Identical method names across each type, but no functions where they don't make sense (e.g. no normalizing integer vectors).
 * Swizzles!
 Swizzle between any two vectors with the same component type.
 Allows you to use underscores to blank members out.
 * Conversion from float to integer vectors rounds to -Infinity like God intended.
 * All functions are pure!
 All functions look like functions!
 Say goodbye to Unity's impure .Normalize() function and sqrt-concealing .normalized property.
 * Implemented as both extension methods and non-extension methods.
-    * With the upgraded Mono Runtime, `using static OH.VecOps` lets you call vector operations without giving the class name!
+    * With the upgraded Mono Runtime, `using static OH.VecOps;` lets you call vector operations without giving the class name.
-    * `using OH` gives you all functions as extention methods.
+    * `using OH;` gives you all functions as extension methods.
     * Mix and match to choose how much work Intellisense has to do.
 Or use both so that it's just like UFCS!

 ## Usage